Phobia 2: Ward

-As the night progresses, Arthit begins to see strange things, such as a tray of food left for the old man suddenly disappearing.
-He unsuccessfully requests an aged nurse who is responsible for the room to move him to another room.
+As the night progresses, Arthit begins to see strange things, such as a tray of food left for the old man disappearing.
+He requests to be moved to another room, to no avail.
 Seeing Arthit refuses to remain there, the nurse forcibly puts him to sleep through injection of hypnotic.
-As the night draws to an end, Arthit is suddenly awakened by the old man walking on his chest and reciting certain spells.
-The old man then attacks him and vomits blood into his mouth, thereby rendering him unconscious.
+Later, Arthit is suddenly awakened by the old man walking on his chest and reciting spells.
+The old man then attacks him and vomits blood into his mouth, rendering him unconscious.